 There is no universal stack.
-The right setup depends on your business model, the role of paid media, team maturity, and how tightly acquisition connects to business data.
+The right setup mostly depends on your business model, the role of paid media, and how tightly tracking must connect to business data.

 Many tracking stacks are copied from generic “best practices.”
 The result is often either an overbuilt tool stack that nobody fully uses, or an underpowered setup for real decision-making needs.